Mystery Girls

-Mystery Girls is an American sitcom starring Tori Spelling and Jennie Garth that aires on ABC Family on June 25 through August 27, 2014.
+Mystery Girls is an American sitcom starring Tori Spelling and Jennie Garth that aired on ABC Family on June 25 through August 27, 2014.
 The series follows Holly and Charlie, former stars of the fictional 1990s TV detective series Mystery Girls who reunite to solve actual mysteries.

-On September 8, 2014, it is cancelled after one season of ten episodes.
+On September 8, 2014, it was cancelled after one season of ten episodes.